ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 >
 > We can confirm that we have received your data files and they are valid and match the file metadata provided.
 >
-> Once you give final approval we will proceed with submission and will make your data and metadata publicly available on [enter date] / immediately.
+> If we don't hear otherwise, we will proceed with submission on <enter date 3 workings days from today> and will make your data and metadata publicly available on [enter date] / immediately.
 We will get back in touch once we have accessions available for your dataset.
 >
 > We will also let you know when your data has been made public on the Human Cell Atlas portal as part of the next snapshot release.
 >